Reserve Law Enforcement Academy

 • Pre-Registration will be completed through ACADIS, followed up by the Completed Notice of Hire Form.
 Prospective students will not be enrolled in the Reserve Academy roster until all forms are received.

 The WSCJTC does not schedule Reserve Officer Academies.
 Host agencies must apply to hold a reserve academy.
-Upon approval, the academy will be posted to this page.

 This class is a minimum of 356 hours in length.
 The Reserve Academy curriculum adopted by the Commission is designed similar to that of the Basic Academy, including student performance objectives for each instructional block.
 It is designed to provide reserves with the basic knowledge and skills required for safe, proper and effective law enforcement service.